-Here are the policies and actions we have implemented to maintain an environment that will allow us to continue to serve our clients:
+Here are the policies and actions we have implemented to maintain an environment that will allow us to continue to serve our customers:

 - We are encouraging everybody to wash their hands frequently and have provided handwashing instructions in our facilities.

-- If clients, volunteers, staff members and others who visit our facilities are feeling ill, or have recently been ill, we are asking them to stay home.
+- If customers, volunteers, staff members and others who visit our facilities are feeling ill, or have recently been ill, we are asking them to stay home.

 - We are providing hand sanitizer and offering disinfectant wipes for people to wipe down shopping carts, their work area, door knobs, etc.

 It is important that each person take responsibility for their own hygiene, including washing hands, monitoring their own health, etc. We encourage everybody to get up to date information directly from the appropriate health organizations, such as the CDC or the Illinois Department of Public Health.